jlangch/venice/doc/readme/macros.md

 As basic rule: **Macros should be avoided whenever possible**

 The reason is that macros are not first-class citizens in Venice.
 They cannot be accessed at runtime.
-You cannot passed them as an argument to a function, nor do any of the other powerful things functional programming offers.
+You cannot pass them as an argument to a function, nor do any of the other powerful things functional programming offers.

 Macros are very powerful.
 But their power comes at a price: they are only available at